 Few expect to endure unthinkable acts committed by doctors, nurses, and psychologists, but the unfortunate reality is they’re more common than you’d think.
 Families often watch in utter horror as their loved ones slowly deteriorate at the hands of professionals they trusted, trying hard to discount the fact that medical malfeasance is possible – let alone happening to their husband, wife, parent or child.
 We’ve previously discussed how to calculate a medical malpractice settlement, but since several changes were enacted in 2003, today we’ll reiterate how malpractice cases in Florida are established.

-Establishing Breach of Care
+Establishing a Breach of Care

 Claimants who believe they breached the standard of care want to prove such.
 By greater weight of evidence, one must prove the professional care they or their loved ones received was substandard, or below what similar professionals deem appropriate in similar situations.
 Also, negligent medical intervention must be proven to have been unnecessary and outside foreseeable results of the procedure.

-An element that one may find tossed around court frequently is prevailing standard of care.
+An element that one may find tossed around court frequently is a prevailing standard of care.
 In layman’s terms, it’s how one’s professional conduct compares to others who perform similar procedures in a medical capacity.

 Under Florida’s Good Samaritan Act and Emergency Services provision, civilians who administer gratuitous care outside of medical facilities are immune to malpractice suits.